 He has in recent years turned a stronger focus to Producing.
 His first foray ever into the world of production was a trial by fire completion of an album.
 After a string of production teams had come and gone, Kid was able to take miles of nearly abandoned tape and turn it into the magic known as “Tragic Kingdom” – the now legendary No Doubt’s debut album.

-In between his own touring and recording schedule, Kid has worked with artists across the globe in the U.K., Berlin, Spain, and Italy.
+In between his own touring and recording schedule with Trash Wednesday, Kid has worked with artists across the globe in the U.K., Berlin, Spain, and Italy.
 Recent projects include Lady Gaga, The Caesars, The Ting Tings, K.T.
 Tunstall, and Die Antwoord.
 Also, along with Hear Music, he has produced over 100 releases for Starbucks that included the Grammy winning Ray Charles' CD “Genius Loves Company” and John Lennon's “Remember” in collaboration with Yoko Ono.
 Kid is also partnered with Mix Producer Jon Gass (Joss Stone, The Game, Celine Dion, Patti LaBelle, Toni Braxton, Whitney Houston) and together they have formed a production team dedicated to the development of up and coming artists.

 - M. Ragogna/The Huffington Post